Best Nursing Schools in North Dakota

 Aside from the main cost of tuition, you'll need to factor in other mandatory associated fees.
 Things like books, room and board, transportation, lab fees, and more will need to be accounted for when calculating your comprehensive program costs.
 It's a good idea to get a breakdown of these costs from your school of choice so that you aren't surprised by any unexpected fees.

-As one example of BSN program costs, tuition and fees at Minot State University in North Dakota will run you an estimated $12,450 including room and board.
+As one example of BSN program costs, tuition and fees at Minot State University in North Dakota will run you an estimated $15,087 per year, including room and board.

 Advantages of BSN Programs